ankurgupta255/Muber--Ride-Booking-API/README.md

 This API is written in Node.Js, Express.Js, Mongoose.Js and MongoDB

 ## Prerequisites:
-Firstly Clone the repository in your computer and open the command line in the folder.
+Firstly Clone the repository in your computer and open the command line in the folder.<br>
 Then run ```npm install``` to install all the dependencies

 ## Utilities Provided by the API: